deidrebrin/sql-database-workshop/_episodes/01-introduction.md

 - "I want a database...where do I start?"
 - "What is a data model?"
 objectives:
-- "Identify and practice the steps involved in planning a database."
+- "Identify and practice the steps involved in planning a database"
 - "Define a research question"
 - "Construct a data model to address the research question"
 keypoints: